learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 Note that in some analytical situations we may not be able to exclude the outliers in such a naive manner.
 So, let's go ahead and  calculate other measures of central tendency as well.
 We'll start by calculating the median value for our original (unfiltered) height data.

-## Calculating Median
+## Calculating the Median

-The median is the value directly in the middle of the a dataset.
+The median is the value directly in the middle of the dataset.
 In statistical terms, this is the **_Median Quartile_**.
 If the dataset was sorted from lowest value to highest value, the median is the value that would be larger than the first 50% of the data, and smaller than the second 50%.

 If the dataset has an odd number of values, then the median is the middle number.
 If the dataset has an even number of values, then we take the mean of the middle two numbers.